technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

     ![](./media/day2ex1-006.png)

-7. Wait for the deployment is completed and then click on **Go to resource**.
+7. Wait for the deployment to be completed and then click on **Go to resource**.

     ![](./media/day2ex1-007.png)